Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Introduction

-Although larger-scale MIMO can offer substantial array and spatial multiplexing gains, it comes at the expense of much higher hardware costs and power consumption.
-Furthermore, simply increasing the number of antennas cannot fully exploit the spatial DoFs, as traditional fixed antennas lack the flexibility to adjust their positions or orientations.
-Recently, fluid antenna system (FAS) and movable antenna (MA) have been proposed as promising technologies to overcome this limitation and have attracted growing attention in wireless communication~\cite{New2024A,Wong2021Fluid,Zhu2024Modeling}.
-Compared to the fixed-antenna architecture, FAS/MA enables the local movement of antennas in a specified region through different antenna movement mechanisms, which can proactively reshape the wireless channels to more favorable conditions and thus achieve higher capacity without increasing the number of antennas.
-Furthermore, with such a new DoF offered at the physical layer, it has been validated that FAS/MA can achieve various significant performance advantages, including interference mitigation, flexible beamforming, and multiplexing enhancement~\cite{Zhu2024Movable,Wong2022Fluid,New2024An}.
-By leveraging these capabilities of FAS/MA, substantial efforts have been devoted to integrating them with cutting-edge wireless technologies, such as integrated sensing and communications (ISAC)~\cite{Qin2024Cramer}, unmanned aerial vehicle (UAV) communications~\cite{Liu2025UAV}, intelligent reflecting surface (IRS)~\cite{Rostami2024On,Wei2025Movable,Zheng2025Intelligent}, and over-the-air computation~\cite{Zhang2024Fluid}.
-Nevertheless, while FAS/MA can bring numerous performance advantages, their practical implementation is highly constrained by the response~time and/or movement speed of the antennas.
+Building upon the aforementioned advantages, substantial efforts have been devoted to integrating FAS/MA with cutting-edge wireless technologies, such as integrated sensing and communications (ISAC)~\cite{Qin2024Cramer}, intelligent reflecting surface (IRS)~\cite{Rostami2024On,Wei2025Movable,Zheng2025Intelligent}, and over-the-air computation~\cite{Zhang2024Fluid}.
+Nevertheless, although FAS/MA can bring numerous performance advantages, their practical implementation is highly constrained by the response~time and/or movement speed of the antennas.
 Additionally, existing works on FAS/MA still face limitations in terms of spatial flexibility and performance enhancement since only the positions of antennas are adjusted while their orientations are fixed.
-To fully exploit all six-dimensional (6D) spatial DoFs, 6D movable antenna (6DMA) has been recently proposed to flexibly adjust both the three-dimensional (3D) position and 3D rotation of distributed antennas/arrays~\cite{Shao20256DTWC,Shao20256DMA}.
-Based on the long-term/statistical user channel distribution, the 6DMA-equipped transceiver can adaptively allocate its antenna resources to improve the array and spatial multiplexing gains.
+To fully exploit all six-dimensional (6D) spatial DoFs, 6D movable antenna (6DMA) has been recently proposed to flexibly adjust both the three-dimensional (3D) position and 3D rotation of distributed antennas/arrays~\cite{Shao20256DTWC,Shao20256DJSAC,Shao2025Distributed,Shao2025Tutorial}.
+Based on the long-term/statistical user channel distribution, the 6DMA-equipped transceiver can allocate its antenna resources to improve the multi-user communication throughput.